-If all other treatments have been exhausted, surgery may be considered as the next option.
-Surgical procedures are generally only performed as a last resort, and when doctors determine that the seizures occur in a specific part of the brain that doesn’t hinder vision, speech, hearing, or motor function.
+Surgery may be considered the next option if all other treatments have been exhausted.
+Surgical procedures are generally only performed as a last resort.
 During the operation, the part of the brain that’s causing seizures is removed.

 Studies on Cerebral Palsy and Epilepsy

 According to a scientific study published in the European Journal of Epilepsy, spastic quadriplegia and spastic diplegia are the most common types of cerebral palsy associated with epilepsy.
 Symptoms of epilepsy generally start for children with cerebral palsy during the first year of life, some within the first month after birth.